Finnish Level A1Laajuus (3 cr)

 Online lessons

-Three meetings on campus (Vasa or Åbo, Henriksgatan) for oral exercises (voluntary)
+Three voluntary meetings on campus (Vasa or Åbo, Henriksgatan) for oral exercises (NOT mandatory)

 Written exam on general exam day (Campus Åbo, Raseborg, Vasa or Jakobstad)